Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 API

 Whatever your reasons for integrating weather data into your app or website, there are plenty of weather forecast APIs to choose from.
-With so many options available, picking the best API can be difficult, but, in the end, it all comes down to finding the one that best suits your needs.
-That is why, to help you choose the best weather API for your app, we’ve narrowed it down to two of the most popular.
-The first is weatherstack and the second is OpenWeatherMap.
+With so many options available, picking the best weather API can be difficult, but, in the end, it all comes down to finding the one that best suits your needs.
+That is why, to help you choose the best weather API for your app, we’ve narrowed it down to two of the most popular: weatherstack and OpenWeatherMap.

 What Data Does The API Collect?